darklang/dark/docs/eventsV2.md

 When the handler is unpaused, notifications are added to PubSub to schedule them.

 If the user pauses and unpauses in quick succession, there could be multiple notifications in PubSub for the same event.
-As a result, there is per-event locking using the `lockedAt` column.
+To handle this, there is per-event locking using the `lockedAt` column.

 ### Errors